tomweering/D2_project/README.md

 Below is an overview of all important codes to make browsing through this page a bit more straightforward.

  - Related to vector filtering and orientation: "".
 These files, along with others, can be found in the folder "VectorFilteringOrientation".
+Code will be placed here that is related to removing vectors below the threshold value and aligning reversed vectores in the direction of the streamlines.
  - Related to streamline generation and spacing: "".
 These files, along with others, can be found in the folder "StreamlineGenerationAndSpacing".
+Code will be placed here that is related to generating evenly spaced streamlines from the vector field.
  - Related to stacking: "".
 These files, along with others, can be found in the folder "Stacking".
+Code will be placed here that is related to grouping and layering the streamlines.